-11 Fun and Easy Stars Wars Day Activities for Kids
+11 Fun and Easy Star Wars Day Activities for Kids

 May 4 is designated as Star Wars Day by legions of fans across the globe.
 Whether your kids are die-hard Star Wars devotees, or just think Baby Yoda is kinda cute, we’ve got some fun and easy crafts, activities, and snacks to help kids celebrate.
 Luckily, you don’t have to be a Jedi master to make these ideas come to life.
 Just gather up your crafting supplies and ingredients—and May the 4th be with you!

-It wouldn’t be Star Wars Day without a new release, and right on cue the animated series Star Wars: The Bad Batch is premiering on Disney+ on May 4.
-Kids can watch it while wearing Baby Yoda ears, drinking Bantha Blue Milk, and snacking on Princess Leia Cupcakes; all found in our Star Wars craft and snack ideas below.
+So dig out those original Episode 4 DVDs (you know you have them!).
+Kids can watch while wearing Baby Yoda ears, drinking Bantha Blue Milk, and snacking on Princess Leia Cupcakes; all found in our Star Wars craft and snack ideas below.

 Simple Star Wars Day Crafts for Kids